apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 Three different delivery levels or 'guarantees' can be achieved: at-most-once, at-least-once or exactly-once.
 See below for details.

+### Sources and targets ###

+Every link has two addresses, *source* and *target*.
+The most common pattern for using these addresses is as follows:

+When a client creates a *receiver* link, it sets the *source* address.
+This means "I want to receive messages from this source."
+This is often referred to as "subscribing" to the source.
+When a client creates a *sender* link, it sets the *target* address.
+This means "I want to send to this target."

+In the case of a broker, the source or target usually refers to a queue or topic.
+In general they can refer to any AMQP-capable node.

+In the *request-response* pattern, a request message carries a *reply-to* address for the response message.
+This can be any AMQP address, but it is often useful to create a temporary address for just the response message.

+The most common approach is for the client to create a *receiver* for the response with the *dynamic* flag set.
+This asks the server to generate a unique *source* address automatically and discard it when the link closes.
+The client uses this "dynamic" source address as the reply-to when it sends the request, and the response is delivered to the client's dynamic receiver.

+In the case of a broker a dynamic address usually corresponds to a temporary queue but any AMQP request-response server can use this technique.
+The \ref server_direct.cpp example illustrates how to implement a queueless request-response server.

 Commonly used classes
 ---------------------